poojasingh22693/APIAssignment/README.md

 http://rest-assured.io/

 ## Getting code in local
-Step 1: Download the .zip file.
+Step 1: Download the .zip file from Github.
 Step 2: Extract the files
 Step 3: Open files in local